peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The closest 64-bit floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### ToEFloat

+    public PeterO.Numbers.EFloat ToEFloat();

+Creates a binary floating-point number from this object's value.
+Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact.
+However, the resulting binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number (float or double).

+<b>Returns:</b>

+An arbitrary-precision binary float.

 ### ToEInteger

     public PeterO.Numbers.EInteger ToEInteger();